zeejayym/apex-liveapi-documentation/content/docs/References/envelopemessages.md

+---
+title: "EnvelopeMessages"
+description: ""
+icon: "code"
+date: "2024-04-14T00:44:31+01:00"
+lastmod: "2024-04-14T00:44:31+01:00"
+draft: false
+toc: true
+weight: 210
+---

 {{< alert context="info" text="This documentation is a work in progress, and we actively welcome contributions.
 If you have suggestions for improvements or new features, feel free to open a pull request on our GitHub repository.
 [Contribute here](https://www.github.com/zeejayym/apex-liveapi-documentation).
 We appreciate your input in making our documentation better for everyone." />}}

 ## Messages

-Messages that contain/envelope other game messages.

 ### Request
 Envelope message for any Live API request.
 This allows a single uniform data structure for requests to be made and for the game to receive them.
 Specifically, there is only one possible action per request.
-You can request an acknowledgement of your request by setting `withAck` to true.
+You can request an acknowledgement of your request by setting `withAck` to `true`.

 Acknowledgements will come in the form of a Response message.
 More information can be found with that event.

 A single example to create a `CustomMatch_JoinLobby` request in python is as follows:
 ```python